Handling Windows Metafiles

 Aspose.Words does not support a number of metafile features that are most complex or rare.
 Users can implement the IWarningCallBack interface and receive warning messages.
 If Aspose.Words encounters unsupported features in a metafile, it issues a warning message with WarningSource.Metafile.
 In this case Aspose.Words may perform fallback to a different type of metafile player.
 The warning message regarding fallback is also issued.

-Firstly, Aspose.Words performs fallback from the vector metafile player to raster, which It is controlled by the rendering_mode property.
+Firstly, Aspose.Words performs fallback from the vector metafile player to raster, which is controlled by the RenderingMode property.
 If the fallback feature is disabled, Aspose.Words tries to render some substitution graphics instead of the features that are not supported.

 Aspose.Words successfully plays metafile to raster using GDI+ on .NET, which makes this callback option safe.